drransom/anagram-game/README.md

 Todos
 -------------
+* Write tests.
+I am a TDD believer but in this case writing the tests ended up taking a back seat to getting a production version of the project up.
 * Better styling and user interactivity
 * Accept any English word that is an anagram of the word provided by Wordnik.
 This cannot be implemented through Wordnik because Wordnik has no 'provide anagrams'